 There is significant uncertainty related to the insurance coverage and reimbursement of newly approved products.
 The regulations that govern marketing approvals, pricing and reimbursement for new medicines vary widely from country to country.
 In the U.S., third-party payors play an important role in determining the extent to which new drugs and biologics will be covered.
 The Medicare and Medicaid programs increasingly are used as models in the U.S. for how third-party payors develop their coverage and reimbursement policies for drugs and biologics.
-Some third-party payors may require pre-approval of coverage for new or innovative devices or drug therapies before they will reimburse healthcare providers who use such therapies.
+Some third-party payors may require preapproval of coverage for new or innovative devices or drug therapies before they will reimburse healthcare providers who use such therapies.
 Moreover, increasing efforts by governmental and other third-party payors in the U.S. and abroad to cap or reduce healthcare costs may cause such organizations to limit both coverage and the level of reimbursement for newly approved products and, as a result, they may not cover or provide adequate payment for our product candidates.
-There has been increasing legislative and enforcement interest in the U.S. federal and U.S. state legislation designed to, among other things, bring more transparency to drug pricing, reduce the cost of prescription drugs under Medicare, review the relationship between pricing and manufacturer patient programs and reform government program reimbursement for our product candidates, if approved.
+There has been increasing legislative and enforcement interest in the U.S. with respect to specialty drug pricing practices.
+Specifically, there have been several recent U.S. Congressional inquiries and proposed and enacted U.S. federal and U.S. state legislation designed to, among other things, bring more transparency to drug pricing, reduce the cost of prescription drugs under Medicare, review the relationship between pricing and manufacturer patient programs and reform government program reimbursement methodologies for drugs further discussed below.
+We cannot predict at this time what third-party payors will decide with respect to the coverage and reimbursement for our product candidates, if approved.